bkw/node-dronestream/README.md

 ## Requirements

-You'll needs a decent a decent and current browser and some cpu horsepower.
+You'll need a decent and current browser and some cpu horsepower.
 This code uses web-sockets and the incredibly awesome [Broadway.js](https://github.com/mbebenita/Broadway) to render the video frames in your browser using a WebGL canvas.